VaishnaviAsthaG/Vaishnavi_Quiz_Project/README.md

 # Vansh & Vaishnavi Quiz Project 🎓

-This is a full-featured Quiz Web App built using **HTML, CSS, JavaScript**, and **Node.js with Express** on the backend.
+This is a full-featured Quiz Web App built using **HTML, CSS, JavaScript**, and **React.js** .
 It allows users to take quizzes, store their results, and view scores — perfect for learning and testing knowledge interactively.